cloudfoundry/go-cf-api-release/README.md

-# Cloud Controller BOSH Release
+# GO-CF-API BOSH Release
-BOSH release for Go implementation of the Cloud Controller
+BOSH release for Golang PoC implementation of the Cloud Controller

 ## Project setup